Cover Image for Artisan Craftsmanship and Communities Under Threat

 Cultural heritage traditions - from tangible buildings to intangible craft traditions - are under threat from conflict, climate change, and displacement.

-This session will include a presentation, followed by breakout discussion groups on the subject of artisan cultural heritage under threat around the world.
+This session will highlight different perspectives and approaches through presentation and discussion groups on artisan cultural heritage under threat around the world.

-The presentation will explore Turquoise Mountain’s work with artisans in Afghanistan, Myanmar, Jordan, Palestine, and Syria - across craft training, connections to markets, and community support.
+The presentation will highlight the role of cultural heritage for people and cultures under threat and explore Turquoise Mountain’s work with artisans in Afghanistan, Myanmar, Jordan, Palestine, and Syria - across craft training, connections to markets, and community support.
+Finally strength through partnerships, focusing on a new collaboration with MultakaOxford will demonstrate creative methodologies that platform the contemporary human stories behind cultural traditions.

 This venue has a capacity of 60.